zognin/tp/docs/DeveloperGuide.md

 1. Home Chef chooses to find a client by a field.
 2. Home Chef enters search terms in required format.
-3. BTBB displays all clients that match the terms.
+3. BTBB displays all client(s) that match the terms.

     Use case ends.